alyssadata/AI-Foundations-Contact-Access-and-the-Model-Container/definition.md

 A model-only conclusion is not failure by definition.

+Affirmation of the contact claim is not success by definition.

 Failure occurs when the system collapses the question before evaluation.

 Not all contact is equivalent.